 SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network

 Hospice Care 100%; subject to deductible.
 100%; subject to deductible and balance billing.

 Treatment of TMJ 80% 60%

 (Temporomandibular Joint Disorders)

 Surgical treatment

 Pre-certification may be required.

-• atient Hospital/Facility Serv
+Outpatie ent Hospital/Facility Service

 Physician Services 80% 60%

 Pre-certification may be required.
 Some hospital-based Physicians (examples: emergency room physicians, anesthesiologists, pathologists, and/or radiologists) providing services may not be a part of the network.
-Services provided by Out-of-Network Physicians will be covered at 60% of the network rate; subject to the Out-of-Network Deductible and balance billing.
+Services provided by Out-of-Network Physicians will be covered at 60% of the network rate; subject to the Out-of-Network Deductible and balance billing, unless it is a Surprise Billing Claim.

-SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND PLAN PROVISIONS AND
+SELECTED PLAN FEATURES

-BENEFITS BENEFITS
+AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS

 In-Network Out-of-Network

 Care in a Hospital Emergency Room (ER) 80% 80%

 For treatment of an emergency medical condition or injury

 Urgent Care Services 80% 60%

 Home Health Care Services 80% 60%

 Pre-certification may be required.

-Home Health Care services are limited to 120 visits per calendar year (combined in- network and out-of-network)
+Home Health Care services are limited to 120 visits per calendar year (combined innetwork and out-of-network)

 Skilled Nursing Facility 80% 60%

 Pre-certification is required.

 Limited to 30 days per member per plan year (combined In-Network and Out-of-Network)

 Cochlear Implants 80% 60%

 Pre-certification may be required.

 Hearing aids for covered 90% of network rate 60% of eligible charges

 dependent children 18 years Initial: 1 hearing aid per ear with a

-old and under limit of \$3000 per ear limit of \$3000 per ear
+old and under limit of \$3000 per ear Replacement: 1 hearing aid limit of \$3000 per ear Replacement: 1 hearing aid per

-Replacement: 1 hearing aid per ear every 48 months Replacement: 1 hearing aid per ear every 48 months
+per ear every 48 months ear every 48 months

 Wigs (when medically necessary) 80% 60%

-SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Ambulance Services Land or air ambulance for Medically Necessary emergency transportation only.
-80% 60% Durable Medical Equipment (DME) Rental or Purchase 80% 60% Outpatient Short Term Rehabilitation Services Physical Therapy, Occupational Therapy, Chiropractic Care and Services of Athletic Trainers - 20 visits per calendar year combined specialties for In- and Out-of-Network combined Speech Therapy - 20 visits per calendar year for In- and Out-of-Network combined Cardiac Therapy - no visit limit Respiratory Therapy - 30 visits per calendar year for In- and Out-of-Network combined 80% 60%
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS In-Network Out-of-Network Ambulance Services (Air) 80% 60% Ambulance for Medically Necessary emergency transportation only.
+Except as set forth in the Surprise Billing Legislation Notice, or as otherwise specified in this Booklet, Out-of-Network Providers may also bill you for any charges that exceed the Plan's Maximum Allowed Amount.
+Ambulance Services (Ground and Water) 80% 60%; subject to balance billing Ambulance for Medically Necessary emergency transportation only.
+Durable Medical Equipment (DME) 80% 60% Rental or Purchase Plan may require approved Letter of Medical Necessity and Pre-certification may be required.
+Outpatient Short Term Rehabilitation Services 80% 60% Physical Therapy, Occupational Therapy, Chiropractic Care and Services of Athletic Trainers - 20 visits per calendar year combined specialties for In- and Out-of-Network combined Speech Therapy - 20 visits per calendar year for In- and Out-of-Network combined Cardiac Therapy - no visit limit Respiratory Therapy - 30 visits per calendar year for In- and Out-of-Network combined

-SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Limited Medical Coverage for Dental/Oral Care • Surgical Extraction of Impacted Teeth Medical benefits are not available for partially erupted 80% 60% teeth.
-Dental/Oral Care Not covered; other than accidental injury to natural teeth.
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Limited Medical Coverage for Dental/Oral Care Surgical Extraction of Impacted Teeth Medical benefits are not available for partially erupted teeth.
+80% 60% Dental/Oral Care Not covered; other than accidental injury to natural teeth.
 (Initial services, supplies or appliances for dental care or treatment required as a result of, and directly related to, accidental bodily injury to sound natural teeth or structure occurring while a member is covered by this contract and performed within 180 days after the accident.)
 Please Note: Outpatient charges and anesthesia for dental services for children may be covered but will require prior approval.
 80% 60%